Highways in Spain: Differences between autopista and autovía

 However, most of the situations listed here only apply to the oldest autovías, and mainly to the radial A-1 through A-6 plus the A-42 near their endpoints, which were the first to be twinned in the 60s into dual carriageways (with at-level intersections) and then were upgraded to limited-access freeways in the 70s-80s, keeping most of their old route unchanged except where the old national road ventured into towns.
 In those cases, the freeway would make a semi-loop called a variante around the town, leaving the old national road as the access between the freeway and the town.

 New autovías usually have perfectly normal acceleration and deceleration lanes, very safe turns and transitable shoulders.
 Thus, the practical difference between a "new" autovía and a generic autopista is mainly the frequency of exits, which is usually higher in an autovía - upgraded from an old road with many crosses - than in a new, purpose-designed autopista with fewer preconditions imposed on it.

 Safety

 It is considered that the construction of motorways has helped to increase safety in Spanish roads, while generating a traffic increase.

 Fatalities on motorways have decreased from 776 in 2006 to 277 in 2015.

-Spain is one of the countries of the EU with most of road fatalities occurring on motorways rather than other roads: 16% in 2015.
-But the same year, taking into account the fact that Spain counts a longer distance of road as motorways, Spain is one of the countries with the less motorway fatality rates per 1.000 km of motorways, after Finland, Denmark, Croatia, and Hungary: 18.1 fatalities per 1000 kilometers of motorways.
+Spain is one of the countries of the EU with most of the road fatalities occurring on motorways rather than on other roads: 16% in 2015.
+But the same year, taking into account the fact that Spain has a larger network of road than motorways, Spain is one of the countries with the lowest motorway fatality-rates per 1.000 km of motorways, after Finland, Denmark, Croatia, and Hungary: 18.1 fatalities per 1000 kilometers of motorways.